-Our second class will end on Monday, December 4 on the first day of college final exam week.
+This second class begins after your fall break and ends on Monday, December 4 on the first day of college final exam week.
 This is to assist the college records office in processing final grades on the college timetable.

 See our eLearn home page Course Information tab > Calendar for an overview of our dates.
 Details for each week will be added to our course home page schedule.